 marriage as community property.
 Community property means that these assets

-income earned and property acquired, any debt incurred by both members
+In addition to income earned and property acquired, any debt incurred

-of the marriage will be split equally unless there is considerable evidence
+by both members of the marriage will be split equally unless there is

 Community Property vs. Separate Property